 The lupa of Inferno 1 illuminates the negative side of the basic human condition whereby disire è moto spiritale and recalls Augustine’s own reduction of all desire to spiritual motion, either in the form of “charity,” desire that moves toward God, or “cupidity,” desire that remains rooted in the flesh.
 As cupidity, our dark desire, the lupa is quintessentially without peace, “la bestia sanza pace” (Inf.
 1.58).
 Her restlessness and insatiability denote unceasing spiritual motion, unceasing desire: heavy “with all longings” — “di tutte brame” (49) — her greedy craving is never filled, and after eating she is more hungry than before: “mai non empie la bramosa voglia, / e dopo ’l pasto ha più fame che pria” [Inf.
 1.98-99]).
 Her limitless hunger is both caused by unsatisfied desire and creates the condition for ever less satisfaction, since, in Augustine’s words, “When vices have emptied the soul and led it to a kind of extreme hunger, it leaps into crimes by means of which impediments to the vices may be removed or the vices themselves sustained” (De Doctrina Christiana 3.10.16).
 When the “antica lupa” is recalled as an emblem of cupidity on purgatory’s terrace of avarice (again indicating the common ground that underlies all the sins of inordinate desire), her “hunger without end” is once more her distinguishing characteristic: “Maladetta sie tu, antica lupa, / che più che tutte l’altre bestie hai preda / per la tua fame sanza fine cupa!”
 (Cursed be you, ancient wolf, who more than all the other beasts have prey, because of your deep hunger without end!
 [Purg.
 20.10-12]).
 (The Undivine Comedy, p.
 110)

-[25] Desire is lack, but therefore it is also the imperative of forward motion: the “spiritual motion” in which we engage to fill the lack.
-As Dante tells us in Purgatorio 18, as part of the same discourse on desire that leads to the malediction of the “antica lupa” of Purgatorio 20.10-12, desire is spiritual motion: “disire, / ch’è moto spiritale” (Purg.
-18.31-32]).
+[23] Desire is lack, but therefore it is also the imperative of forward motion, the “spiritual motion” in which we engage to fill the lack.
+This is precisely the definition of desire that Dante offers in Purgatorio 18: “disire, / ch’è moto spiritale” (desire, which is spiritual motion [Purg.
+18.31–32]).
 Desire leads us astray, but desire also leads us to the good.
 How we negotiate our impulse of desire, whether we regulate it with our reason — these are the keys to our destiny.
-Desire for Dante is not wrong per se, but must always be controlled by reason, as discussed in the Commento on Inferno 5.
+Desire for Dante is not wrong per se, but must always be controlled by reason, as he lets us know forcefully in Inferno 5.
+(Commento on Inferno 5)

 * * *